 - You suffered financial and emotional losses because of your injuries.

 Your Columbia, SC dental malpractice attorneys will look into your medical records to see how you were injured.
 As we investigate your case, we’ll find the costs of your injuries and how much time it will take for you to heal.
 The financial costs of care, lost wages from missing work, and the pain and suffering you’ve endured are all factors we’ll take into account when calculating your compensation.

 While holding a dental professional accountable can be difficult, our lawyers are ready to help you.
 There’s never any excuse for negligence and you deserve compensation for the suffering you endured.

-The Solomon Law Group Is Here for You
+Reach Out to The Solomon Law Group

 We have years of experience fighting for our clients and will do the same for you.
 If you were a victim of dental malpractice, you have options.
 Get in touch with our law firm today for an obligation-free consultation.